Zhuhai: Global printer consumables manufacturing centre

-Zhuhai manufactured and supplied 70% of the world's ribbons, 60% of the world's aftermarket inkjet cartridges and 20% of the world's third-party laser toner cartridges.
-Their combined sales were worth more than 1.3 billion US dollars or 10% of all the sales in the world.
+Zhuhai manufactured and supplied 70 per cent of the world's ribbons, 60 per cent of the world's aftermarket inkjet cartridges and 20 per cent of the world's third-party laser toner cartridges.
+Their combined sales were worth more than 1.3 billion US dollars or 10 per cent of all the sales in the world.
 Zhuhai owns a comprehensive supply chain and almost any of the raw materials needed by the printer consumables industry can be provided locally.

 Administration

 The prefecture-level city of Zhuhai administers three county-level divisions and four special economic districts, all of which are districts.